beyarkay/masters-thesis/src/05_results.md

 # Comparison of the inference and training times for each model \label{time-comparison}

-Raw performance is not the only metric of interest, as _Ergo_ requires real-time prediction at a rate of 40 predictions per second.
+Raw performance is not the only metric of interest, as _Ergo_ requires real-time prediction at a rate of 40 predictions per second\footnote{See the machine performance specifications in subsection
+\ref{sec:04-experimental-procedure}}.
 The inference and training times for each model were recorded on the training and validation dataset.
 This allows values to be calculated for the amount of time each model takes to perform inference and to train, on both the training dataset and the validation dataset.

 There were significant technical problems with the Hidden Markov Models due to the volume of observations being trained on.
 This necessitated that the HMMs be